united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

 ## How can I use it?

-Convert your data in your Unified Namespace to [processValue](/docs/datamodel/messages/processvalue/) messages, and the Historian feature will store them automatically.
+Transform your data in the Unified Namespace datamodel with the basic topic format `.../_historian` or `.../_historian/<tagGroup1>/<tagGroup2>/.../<tagGroupX>/<tagname>`, and the Historian feature will store them.
 You can then view the data in Grafana.
 An example can be found in the [Getting Started guide](/docs/getstarted/).

 For more information about what exactly is behind the Historian feature, check out our [our architecture page](/docs/architecture/)

 ## What are the limitations?

-- Only data in `processValue` topics are saved automatically.
+- Transforming data is necessary to store messages.
 Data in topics like `ia/raw` are not.
-Data send to other messages in the [UMH datamodel](/docs/datamodel/) are stored slightly different and can be retrieved via Grafana as well.
-See also [Analytics feature](/docs/features/datainfrastructure/analytics/).
+Therefore, you should define the corresponding topic for formatting data, for example, using the Node-RED.
 - After storing a couple of millions messages, you should consider [compressing the messages or establishing retention policies](/docs/production-guide/administration/reduce-database-size/).
 - At the moment, extensive queries can only be done in your own code by leveraging the API in [factoryinsight](/docs/architecture/microservices/core/factoryinsight/), or processing the data in the [Unified Namespace](/docs/features/datainfrastructure/unified-namespace/).